Vyral/ray-shay/_posts/2020-05-19-q-want-to-see-a-tour-of-a-great-home.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>
-Come tour 15630 Hayden Lake Place with me; it’s an amazing home\!
+ome tour 15630 Hayden Lake Place with me; it’s an amazing home!</em></p>

 Here at Shay Realtors, we’re doing our very best to protect our clients; we’re taking safety precautions very seriously.
 Today I’m at 15630 Hayden Lake Place in San Diego with a mask and gloves on to show you around this wonderful home.&nbsp;

-It has five bedrooms, a second-generation suite downstairs, **it’s at the end of a cul-de-sac, has a fantastic view, and the neighborhood has a guard and gated entry.** You need to see this house; you’re going to love it\!
+It has five bedrooms, a second-generation suite downstairs, **a fantastic view, and is located at the end of a cul-de-sac in a neighborhood with a guard-gated entry.** You need to see this house; you’re going to love it\!
 To see a tour of this great home, watch the video above.&nbsp;

 If you ever have any questions about real estate, please reach out to us via phone or email.
 We would love to help you.